The Pursuit of Happiness (1971 film)

 The Pursuit of Happiness is a 1971 American drama film about a student who goes on the run to avoid serving his full prison sentence for vehicular manslaughter.
 The film was directed by Robert Mulligan.
 The producer was David Susskind and the associate producer Alan Shayne.
-The screenplay was written by Jon Boothe and George L. Sherman.
+The movie was based on the novel by Thomas Rogers, with a screenplay written by Jon Boothe and George L. Sherman.